Hungary's leader rebuked for opposing 'mixed race' society

-BUDAPEST, Hungary (AP) — One of the closest associates of Prime Minister Viktor Orban has resigned after the leader said in a recent speech that Hungary was fighting against Europe becoming a “mixed race” society.
+BUDAPEST, Hungary (AP) — One of Viktor Orban's closest associates has resigned in protest over what she called a “pure Nazi" speech given by the Hungarian prime minister in which he railed against Europe becoming a “mixed race” society.

-Orban also said that countries with largescale migration from outside of Europe “are no longer nations.”

-Zsuzsa Hegedus compared Orban's rhetoric to the kind of language used in Nazi Germany.

-Her response stands as a rare rebuke from within the governing ranks of Hungary’s leader, who has long been accused by the European Union of eroding democratic institutions and norms.
+It was a rare rebuke from within the governing ranks of the Hungarian leader, who has long been accused by the European Union of eroding democratic institutions and norms.

-Hegedus, who has worked with Orban for the past 20 years, said in a resignation letter that Orban's language was “pure Nazi" speech.
+In her resignation letter, published Tuesday by Hungarian media, longstanding adviser Zsuzsa Hegedus compared Orban’s rhetoric to the language used in Nazi Germany.

-“I am sincerely sorry that I have to end a relationship due to such a shameful position," Hegedus said in the letter, which was carried by the Hungarian media on Tuesday.
+“I am sincerely sorry that I have to end a relationship due to such a shameful position,” said Hegedus, who worked with Orban for 20 years.
 “I was left with no other choice.”

-In his speech, which he made last Saturday, Orban spoke of two parts of Europe.
+While Orban's anti-migration stance and criticism of Western liberal values have long prompted backlash, Saturday’s speech sparked a fresh wave of outrage throughout Europe and from the opposition in Hungary.

+In it, Orban declared that countries with largescale migration from outside of Europe “are no longer nations.”

-“There is a world in which European peoples are mixed together with those arriving from outside Europe,” he said in Baile Tusnad, a majority ethnic Hungarian city in Romania.
+“There is a world in which European peoples are mixed together with those arriving from outside Europe,” he said in the speech in Baile Tusnad, a majority ethnic Hungarian city in Romania.
 “Now, that is a mixed-race world.”

 In what he described as “our world,” Orban said “people from within Europe mix with one another."

-“This is why we have always fought: we are willing to mix with one another, but we do not want to become peoples of mixed-race,” Orban said.
+“We are willing to mix with one another, but we do not want to become peoples of mixed-race,” he said, adding: “Migration has split Europe in two — or I could say that it has split the West in two."

-While he is known for anti-migration comments and his criticism of Western liberal values, Saturday's speech sparked a fresh wave of outrage from the opposition in Hungary and throughout Europe.

-Criticism, however, from within Orban's closest circle, has been very rare so far.
+Hegedus' resignation was a rare criticism from within Orban's closest circle.
 The Hungarian prime minister and his conservative Fidesz party hold a comfortable majority and have sought to curb critical voices.

 Hegedus told Orban that his comments were unacceptable even by the standards of “the most bloodthirsty racist."